SafouaneM/Safouane.GG/README.md

 ~ = In development

+Some chatgpt recommendations that I'll put in my application soon, because it's relevant to our next course (real-time-web)

+Live game data: Using the Spectator V4 API, you can retrieve real-time data about the current game a player is participating in.
+This data can include information about the players, their champions, their items, and their overall performance.
+You can display this data in your application to provide users with a real-time view of the game.

+Match data updates: Using the Match V5 API, you can retrieve real-time updates about a player's match as it progresses.
+This can include updates about events happening in the game, as well as updates about the player's performance.
+You can use this data to provide users with real-time feedback about their performance and how they can improve.

+Notification system: You can use real-time functionality to create a notification system that alerts users when certain events happen, such as when a player they follow begins a new game or achieves a certain milestone in their performance.

 ## Things that I'm working on now that are required

 - [x] Reworking the client side application to server side with Node.js & Express